-Packages: includes contracts in which SNC-Lavalin takes on the responsibility not only for providing one or more of the Services activities listed above, but also undertakes the responsibility for providing materials/equipment and/or construction activities.
+• Packages: includes contracts in which SNC-Lavalin is responsible not only for providing one or more of the Services activities listed above, but also undertakes the responsibility for providing materials/equipment and/or construction activities.

 Packages revenues are derived primarily from fixed-price contracts.